 Hamilton went on to take one more pole at the track with McLaren, in 2012, before securing his first Mercedes pole here in the following season.
 Further poles followed in 2015, 2018, 2020 and 2021.
 In 2023, Hamilton secured a record-breaking ninth pole at the track.
 He did so by setting a lap time which was just 0.003 seconds faster than the second fastest lap time – the fourth smallest pole margin of the millennium.

-Ayrton Senna, Imola
+Ayrton Senna, 8 poles at Imola

 Ayrton Senna took pole position for seven consecutive seasons at the San Marino Grand Prix between 1985 and 1991.
 Three of those poles were with Lotus, while the latter four were with McLaren.
 Senna’s largest pole margin at the track was 0.771 seconds, which is the margin by which he out-qualified Alain Prost in only their second race as McLaren team-mates.

 Senna went on to take one more pole at Imola, with Williams in 1994.
 Sadly, that would be the Brazilian’s last F1 start as he lost his life in a crash just seven laps into the fateful 1994 San Marino Grand Prix.